Mrrvm/os_lusiadas_2/content/grounds.md

 On that note, decasyllables are counted as poetic syllables, rather than gramatical.
 For instance, *te-le-vi-são* (te-le-vi-sion) has 4 grammatical syllables, but 3 poetic syllables *tle-vi-são* (tle-vi-sion) when recited in Portuguese.
 This then means that when well-recited, keeping its rhythm, one is forced to read with a certain regional accent.
 #### Collaboration

-A crucial point for the work is how to balance between appropriating the texts and appreciating them: how to incorporate multiple voices while at the same time operating from a Portuguese perspective; how to ensure that multiplicity leads the reimagining, instead of a single authoritative voice; how to navigate between intentional fragmentation and accidental incoherence.
-It has become clear that the only way to achieve this is through collaboration.
-But the question then becomes about what this collaboration encompasses.
+A crucial point for the work is how to incorporate multiple voices while at the same time operating from a Portuguese perspective; how to ensure that multiplicity leads the reimagining, instead of a single authoritative voice; how to navigate between intentional fragmentation and accidental incoherence.
+It seems that collaboration is paramount in achieving this.
+While I am not yet sure what that would look like, in terms of text - would they follow the same structure? make collages as well? write with their own words?

 #### Translation